SuperCJV/CJV/README.md

 This was my very first project as a programmer.
-I worked on it by myself during a span of 3 months as I taught myself PHP, SQL, and HTML.
+I worked on it by myself during a span of 3 months where I taught myself PHP, SQL, and HTML.
 The W3.CSS template used for the website can be accessed through the following link: https://www.w3schools.com/w3css/tryit.asp?filename=tryw3css_templates_interio

 **What the project entails:**
 1. The final product will be accessible on various platforms such as MacOSX, IOS and Windows.